uriel1998/muna/README.md

-One important and *super* useful note for someone who already has a big list of URLs from some other program: All you have to do is put that text file, one URL per line, in `RAWDIR` (which you'll configure here in a second) and that list will be pulled seamlessly into the workflow
+One important and *super* useful note for someone who already has a big list of URLs from some other program: All you have to do is put that text file, one URL per line, in `RAWDIR` (which you'll configure here in a second) and that list will be pulled seamlessly into the workflow.

 If you are using `feeds-in.sh` with `ArchiveBox`, you will need to edit these lines as appropriate for you: